marcusgia2505/LIONESS_doc/docs/010_basic.rst

 The next stage will be a *lobby* in which participants wait to be grouped with others.
 In this case we will form a group as soon as three participants have completed the control questions and are ready to start the interaction phase of the experiment.
 Add a new stage to your experiment by clicking the *+* sign in the tab next to Stage 2 [add screenshot].
 A new Stage tab will appear.
 In the horizontal blue bar, set its stage type to *lobby* and name the stage *Lobby*.

 Set the timer to 300 seconds and delete the *button* (we do not need a button in the lobby).
 When participants are still waiting to be matched with others after this time has passed, they will automatically get the choice to either return to the lobby and wait for two more minutes, or to proceed to another stage (defined in the *leave to* field, we will get to that later).
-In the active screen, the default text in the lobby reads "Wait for the other members of your group to complete the control questions."
-For now we do not need to define anything here.
+In the active screen, the default text in the lobby reads *Wait for the other members of your group to complete the control questions.* For now we do not need to define anything here.
 We do not need any buttons in this screen.
 The software will forward the participants as soon as a group has been formed.

 Stage 4: Decision
 ~~~~~~~~~~~~~~~~~

 Once three participants are in the lobby, they will be matched and will be directed to the decision screen.
 In the Decision stage, participants will be asked to choose their contribution to the group project.
 First, add a new stage to your experiment with the *+* sign.
 In the new stage, set the name to *decision*.
 To indicate in which period participants currently are, we require the variables *period* and *numberPeriods*.
 These two are among the :ref:`standard_variables` that are automatically loaded in the JavaScript of each stage.
 In the text box you can display JavaScript variables by using dollar signs around their names.
 Here you can write: Round $period$ of $numberPeriods$.

 To add the field in which the participants can enter their contributions, click *add new element*, choose *numeric input* and paste this element below the text box you just defined.
-In the *text* field of this element, you can write:
-``You received 10 points to start with.``
-``How many points (0-10) do you want to contribute to the group project?``.
+In the *text* field of this element, you can write: *You received 10 points to start with.
+How many points (0-10) do you want to contribute to the group project?*.
 Set the variable name to *contribution*, set the minimum to 0, the maximum to 10 and the decimals to 0.
 Switch on the *required* option to ensure that all participants make a decision, which will be stored in the *decisions table* of this experiment's :ref:`database <experiment_tables__decisions>`.
 Finally, in the button at the bottom of the screen, specify *proceed* as *wait for others*.
 This will ensure that the participants will only be able to continue to the next stage when all group members are ready.
 Participants will wait for others in the *waiting screen* on the right hand side section.
 When nothing is defined in the waiting screen, a default waiting text will be shown.
 For now we can leave the waiting screen undefined.

 Stage 5: Results
 ~~~~~~~~~~~~~~~~

 Once all participants in a group have made their decisions, they will be shown the outcome of that period.
 First, again, add a new stage to your experiment with the *+* sign.
-Name this new stage "results".
+Name this new stage *results*.
 To calculate the outcome of this period of the public goods game, we need to get the decisions of the others from the database.
-LIONESS Lab provides a set of :ref:`javascript_functions` to do this in a simple way.
+LIONESS Lab provides a set of :ref:`javascript` to do this in a simple way.
 In the Javascript element, you can copy the code from Box 3.

 Note that JavaScript code will be executed in the browsers of the participants, so any JavaScript code should be written from the perspective of the participant.